oraclejavanet/coursera-data-science-capstone/README.md

 This repository contains the `ui.R` and `server.R` source code files for the developed Shiny application as well as the RStudio Presenter files.

+The Shiny application is hosted on shinyapps.io and the Presentation (slides) if available on RPubs.

 ##### Links

 * Source code files available on GitHub: <a href="https://github.com/oraclejavanet/coursera-data-science-capstone/">https://github.com/oraclejavanet/coursera-data-science-capstone/</a>

+* Final project submission (Presentation): <a href="http://rpubs.com/OracleJavaNet/coursera-data-science-capstone">http://rpubs.com/OracleJavaNet/coursera-data-science-capstone/</a>

-* Shiny application available on shinyapps.io: <a href="https://jhunter.shinyapps.io/coursera-data-science-capstone/">https://jhunter.shinyapps.io/coursera-data-science-capstone/</a>
+* Final project submission (Shiny App): <a href="https://jhunter.shinyapps.io/coursera-data-science-capstone/">https://jhunter.shinyapps.io/coursera-data-science-capstone/</a>

-* Presentation available on RPubs: <a href="http://rpubs.com/OracleJavaNet/coursera-data-science-capstone">http://rpubs.com/OracleJavaNet/coursera-data-science-capstone</a>